Moscow: Grand Principality (1263–1547)

 The Sigismundian Plan of Moscow (1610), before the city's destruction in 1612 and changes to streets.
 The north is to the right.

-By the turn of the century, Moscow was one of the leading principalities within Vladimir-Suzdal, alongside Tver.
-On the right bank of the Moskva River, at a distance of 5 mi from the Kremlin, Daniel founded the first monastery with the wooden church of St. Daniel-Stylite, which is now the Danilov Monastery.
-Following Daniel's death in 1303, the territory of the principality had almost tripled in size, encompassing the entire Moskva River along with its tributaries, which allowed Moscow to become self-sufficient.
-The principality was also provided with an excellent river network that facilitated trade.
+By 1300, Moscow was one of the leading principalities within Vladimir-Suzdal, alongside Tver.
+On the right bank of the Moskva River—at a distance of 5 mi from the Kremlin—Daniel founded the first monastery with the wooden church of St. Daniel-Stylite, which is now the Danilov Monastery.
+Following Daniel's death in 1303, the territory of the principality almost tripled in size, encompassing the entire Moskva River along with its tributaries, which allowed Moscow to become self-sufficient.
+The principality was also provided with a river network that facilitated trade.

-Daniel's descendants struggled with the princes of Tver for succession to the grand principality.
-Yury won recognition from the Mongol khan as the grand prince in 1318, but he lost the title four years later.
+Daniel's descendants struggled with the princes of Tver over succession to the grand principality.
+Yury won recognition as the grand prince from the contemporary Mongol khan in 1318, but Yury lost the title four years later.
 Ivan I recovered the grand princely throne from Tver after proving himself to be a loyal servant of the khan.
-Ivan collected the tribute to the khan of the Golden Horde from dependent Russian princes and he used the funds he acquired to develop Moscow.
-The metropolitan of the Russian Church also found an ally in Ivan and moved his seat from the nominal capital of Vladimir to Moscow.
-The foundation of Moscow's first stone church, the Dormition Cathedral, was laid in 1326, and the metropolitan chose to be buried there – an act that would cement Moscow's status as the spiritual center of Russian Orthodoxy.
+Ivan collected tribute for the khan of the Golden Horde from dependent Russian princes, and he used the funds that he acquired to develop Moscow.
+In addition, the metropolitan of the Russian Church found an ally in Ivan and moved his seat from the nominal capital of Vladimir to Moscow.
+The foundation of Moscow's first stone church, the Dormition Cathedral, was laid in 1326, and the metropolitan chose to be buried there—an act that confirmed Moscow's status as the spiritual center of Russian Orthodoxy.
 Masonry building continued in the following years with the construction of additional stone churches.
 The limestone walls and towers of the Kremlin were built in 1366–1368.
 A distinct architectural school emerged in the late 14th century.

 The khan of the Golden Horde initially backed Moscow in an effort to halt the eastward expansion of the Grand Duchy of Lithuania, but he continued to meddle in Moscow's relations with other Russian princes to prevent it from becoming too strong.
-In 1353, the Black Death spread from northwestern Russia to Moscow, causing the deaths of Simeon of Moscow, his sons, and the metropolitan.
-The ruling family of Moscow remained small as a result and a new vertical pattern of princely succession from father to son was defined.
-During the reign of Dmitry Donskoy, the Moscow principality greatly expanded in size.
-In 1380, Dmitry led a united Russian army to an important victory over the Mongols in the Battle of Kulikovo, which greatly increased Moscow's prestige and solidified the status of its rulers as the military leaders of the nation.
-Following his death in 1389, the thrones of Vladimir and Moscow were permanently united.
+In 1353, the Black Death spread from northwestern Russia to Moscow, causing the deaths of ruler Simeon of Moscow, his sons, and the metropolitan.
+The ruling family of Moscow remained small as a result, and a new vertical pattern was defined: princely succession from father to son.
+During the reign of Dmitry Donskoy, the Moscow principality expanded significantly in size.
+In 1380, Dmitry led a united Russian army to victory over the Mongols in the Battle of Kulikovo, which increased Moscow's prestige and solidified the status of its rulers as military leaders of the nation.
+Following Dmitry's death in 1389, the thrones of Vladimir and Moscow were permanently united.